sauraen/ci4tool/README.md

 For modding, we would like to be able to
 - convert any input PNG, including ones using much more than 16 different colors, to use a given palette
-- extract the colors used in a PNG with <= 16 colors into a palette, which can then be applied to itself or another texture
+- extract the colors used in a PNG with <= 16 colors (i.e. a texture drawn to use only 16 colors, whether saved as RGB / RGBA format or as indexed) into a palette, which can then be applied to itself or another texture

-These two features are exactly what ci4tool provides.
+These two features are exactly what ci4tool provides, in both command-line and scriptable form.

 ## Setup